nexeven/SenseKit/README.md

 ## Configuring the plugin

-Now just import the framework and configure the plugin using your instance of `AVPlayer` and your info.
+Now just import the framework and configure the plugin using your instance of `AVPlayer` and your customer info.

 #### Objective-C